mchaput/whoosh/docs/source/fieldcaches.rst

 Field caches
 ============

-The default (``filedb``) backend uses *field caches*.
+The default (``filedb``) backend uses *field caches* in certain circumstances.
 The field cache basically pre-computes the order of documents in the index to speed up sorting and faceting.

 Generating field caches can take time the first time you sort/facet on a large index.
-The field cache is kept in memory and written to disk so subsequent sorted/faceted searches should be faster.
+The field cache is kept in memory (and by default written to disk when it is generated) so subsequent sorted/faceted searches should be faster.

 The default caching policy never expires field caches, so reused searchers and/or sorting a lot of different fields could use up quite a bit of memory with large